NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Following Federal Court Procedures

 I don't know how normal it will return to.
-Eventually, once people are vaccinated, they're going to let people in the courtrooms.
+Eventually, once people are vaccinated, they'll be allowed in the courtrooms.
+But the question remains, will this new way of doing business continue to be an option moving forward?

-One question I have though, is whether or not maybe this will just continue to be an option moving forward:
+One question I have, though, is whether or not maybe this will just continue to be an option moving forward: